 Either an election, i.e. a big life choice, a significant decision about how to live their path or a way of living the path that they're already on in a more faithful, more radical kind of way.
 Trevor spoke a little bit last time when we talked about the purpose of the exercises, about that thing of choice being one of the core things in the exercises, something very important.

 And then as we move into that place of freedom to make whatever decision we need to about how to follow. as closely and as radically as we can, we then move into the third week.
 The cost of that [00:35:00] decision, the cost of that discipleship that the second week has led us into, and that cost is the cost of the passion.
 It's the cost of Jesus's suffering and of our own suffering as we choose to follow him, even though sometimes some of that is going to have things that are very hard about it, and there is something there about a grace of compassion.
 Wanting to be with Jesus who suffers, wanting to suffer with, to be with and that is the grace of the third week.
-And there's a shift here from doing with Christ t being with him on his journey of ministry to a place of being with Christ in his passion.
+And there's a shift here from doing with Christ to being with him on his journey of ministry to a place of being with Christ in his passion.
 That pushes us, as that grace is received, as we have that sense, we receive that sense [00:36:00] of being with Christ compassionately, sharing in his suffering.

 That pushes us into the desire for the next grace.
 We move into the desire to share in the joy of the risen Christ, to enter into his joy and to know him in the role of consoler.
 And so, Ignatius invites us and encourages us to ask for the grace to be glad and to rejoice intensely because of the great joy and Glory of Christ our Lord.